github/codeql-coding-standards/c/cert/src/rules/CON39-C/ThreadWasPreviouslyJoinedOrDetached.md

 ## Implementation notes

-It is use detach and join together in a multi-threaded program safely however to detect if it is done correctly in practice is very difficult.
-For this reason this query considers problematic usages of join and detach irrespective of the execution of the program and other synchronization and interprocess communication mechanisms that may be used.
+This query considers problematic usages of join and detach irrespective of the execution of the program and other synchronization and interprocess communication mechanisms that may be used.

 ## References